 Everything with the Clintons is rigged.

-The level, the this is a crime family.
+This is a crime family.

 And on top of that, I haven't even gotten into Loretta Lynch.

-And you know, what do you think that meeting on the tarmac was about?
+And, you know, what do you think that meeting on the tarmac was about?

 That was about rigging that investigation on another level.